JHarrison89/JHarrison89/README.md

 ### Hi there, I'm Jeremaia 👋

 - 👨‍💻 I’m a software engineer at Easol
-- 🚀 I build apps using rails, Vue & GraphQL
+- 🚀 I build apps using Rails, Vue & GraphQL
 - 📫 Reach me at jeremaia.harrison@gmail.com